 Most people have a love-hate relationship with their email inbox.
 On the one hand, email can be exciting -- whether you're making progress with a client, replacing a meeting with a (much more efficient) email thread, or receiving an invitation to a fun social gathering.

 On the other hand, though, email can be overwhelming -- especially if you lose control.

 And boy is it easy to lose control.
 After all, email is one of the top ways we communicate with a lot of the people in our lives, from our best friends to people we've never spoken with before.
 Many of us get bombarded by new emails on a regular basis, and it's stressful to know that we might be missing out on the truly important stuff amid the flood of less pertinent stuff.

-Luckily, there are a lot of tools out there that can help us get more organized.
-In this post, we'll go through 12 of our favorite tools for organizing your inbox.
+Luckily, there are a lot of tools and free apps for startups that can help us get more organized.
+In this post, we'll go through 13 of our favorite tools for organizing your inbox.
 Try 'em out, and help pave your own way to a more productive and less stressful email experience.

 How to Organize Your Email

 Before we dive into the tools that can help you take control of your inbox, let's go over some of the basic best practices that can help you maintain email organization as much as possible.
 Here are our three golden rules:

 - Get rid of the old email you don't need.
 I still have email invitations to events from 2006, most of which I never even attended.
 Do I need them?
 No. Should I delete them?
 Yes.
 Clear your inbox of anything but new emails and previous ones that you'll absolutely need to refer to later.

 - Unsubscribe.
 Seriously.
 We all have those I-swear-you're-going-to-read-this-newsletter-really-just-as-soon-as-I-have-a-minute emails.
 You're not going to read them -- get rid of them.
 Some of the tools below will help you do this in bulk.